-Recorded by Monkees Micky Dolenz and Peter Tork in 1986.
+Recorded by Micky Dolenz and Peter Tork of The Monkees in 1986 [YouTube].

 In some people’s minds, Kicks is associated primarily with The Monkees (lyrics sites often list it as a Monkees song), and there is a common misconception that this is a Monkees oldie from the 60s.
 It isn’t, but it was added to a 1986 Monkees oldies album, Then And Now: The Best Of The Monkees, so the confusion is understandable.

 2004.
 Peter Tork is quoted as saying, I was so annoyed

 with them having us do ‘Kicks.’
 I told them it would be like making the Beatles do ‘Ferry Cross The Mersey’ on their reunion album.